purpasmart96/nones/README.md

 ### Current State

-Currently only NROM, UxROM, MMC1, and some MMC3 based games are currently supported.
+NROM, UxROM, MMC1, are currently supported along with most MMC3 based games.

 Supports all of the origianl NES audio channels, which includes square, triangle, noise, and dmc audio channels.